 Coroners reports are public record even in cases involving commission of a crime.
 State v.
 Arnold, 466 So.
 2d 520 (La.
 App.
 3rd Cir.
 1985), writ denied, 470 So.
 2d 124 (La.
 1985); State v.
 Williams, 438 So.
 2d 1212 (La.
 App.
 3rd Cir.
 1983), writ denied, 443 So.
 2d 590 (La.
 1983); Op.
 Att'y Gen. 89-604.
 The Louisiana Supreme Court has reversed a Fourth Circuit decision which had held that coroner's reports were not public records.
 Everett v.
 Southern Transplant Service Inc., 709 So.
 2d 764 (La.
 1998).
 The records do not become public, however, until after the notification of the next of kin and upon final autopsy and investigation.
 See La.
 Rev. Stat.
 Ann. § 33:1563(K)(2)-(3); see also Op.
 Att'y Gen. 94-271.
 The “criminal investigation” exemption may apply.
 Op.
 Att’y Gen. 17-43.

-Autopsy reports are medical records exempt from disclosure pursuant to exemption (c).
+Courts have treated autopsy reports as medical records exempt from disclosure pursuant to exemption (c).
 LeBlanc v.
 Commonwealth, 457 Mass.
 94, 96-97, 927 N.E.2d 1017, 1019 (2010); Globe Newspaper Co. v.
-Chief Medical Examiner, 404 Mass.
+Chief Med.
+Exam’r, 404 Mass.
 132, 135-36, 533 N.E.2d 1356 (1989); Boston Firefighters Union, IAFF, Local 718 v.
 WHDH TV, Channel 7, No. A.C.2007-J-455 (Mass.
 App.
 Ct.
 Oct.
 5, 2007) (Single justice; vacating prior restraint against media disclosure of autopsy report despite non-public record status under Public Records Law).
 By statute, the office of the chief medical examiner may not even choose to provide reports unless surviving spouse or next of kin makes the request in a written affidavit and, if the case is one of unnatural or suspicious death and the district attorney is directing and controlling the investigation of the death, the district attorney provides written permission.

 Although the Act does not specifically address autopsies or coroners reports, it does provide that certain “medical examiner data” be classified as public.
 Minn.
 Stat. § 13.83, subd.
 2. This data includes "cause of death; causes of cause of death; whether an autopsy was performed and if so, whether it was conclusive; date and place of injury, if applicable, including work place; how injury occurred; whether death was caused by accident, suicide, homicide, or was of undetermined cause."
 Other data, including data that are part of the medical examiner's investigation, are private or confidential.
 Minn.
 Stat. § 13.83, subd.
 4. However, subdivision 7 allows "any person" to petition the district court to authorize disclosure of otherwise non-public or confidential data under § 13.83.
 The court may order disclosure if it determines that such disclosure "would be in the public interest."
 Minn.
 Stat. § 13.83, subd.
 7.